Decent Homes Standard (DHS)

 Provide adequate heating, insulation and comfort.

-Under the Renters’ Rights Act, meeting the DHS is expected to become a core rental standard, enforced through local authorities, the PRS Database and the Private Rented Sector Ombudsman, with civil penalties and rent repayment orders available for serious non-compliance.
+Under the Renters’ Rights Act, meeting the DHS is expected to become a core rental standard, enforced through local authorities, the PRS Database and the Private Rented Sector Ombudsman, with civil penalty notices and rent repayment orders available for serious non-compliance.